Price elasticity of supply

-The price elasticity of supply (PES or Es) is a measure used in economics to show the responsiveness, or elasticity, of the quantity supplied of a good or service to a change in its price.

-The elasticity is represented in numerical form, and is defined as the percentage change in the quantity supplied divided by the percentage change in price.
+The price elasticity of supply (PES or Es) is commonly known as “a measure used in economics to show the responsiveness, or elasticity, of the quantity supplied of a good or service to a change in its price.”
+Price elasticity of supply, in application, is the percentage change of the quantity supplied resulting from a 1% change in price.
+Alternatively, PES is the percentage change in the quantity supplied divided by the percentage change in price.

-When the elasticity is less than one, the supply of the good can be described as inelastic; when it is greater than one, the supply can be described as elastic.
+When PES is less than one, the supply of the good can be described as inelastic.
+When price elasticity of supply is greater than one, the supply can be described as elastic.
 An elasticity of zero indicates that quantity supplied does not respond to a price change: the good is "fixed" in supply.
 Such goods often have no labor component or are not produced, limiting the short run prospects of expansion.
 If the elasticity is exactly one, the good is said to be unit-elastic.
+Differing from price elasticity of demand, price elasticities of supply are generally positive numbers because an increase in the price of a good motivates producers to produce more, as relative marginal revenue increases.

-The quantity of goods supplied can, in the short term, be different from the amount produced by GameStop, as Market Makers such as Citadel Securities, will have stocks which they can manipulate up or run down, and Citadel's Statement of Financial Conditions ends up with a $65B liability of "Securities sold, not yet purchased, at fair value" like in 2021.
+The quantity of goods supplied can, in the short term, be different from the amount produced, as manufacturers will have stocks which they can build up or run down.

+Definition and real-life example

+The slope of a supply curve relates changes in price to changes in quantity supplied.
+A steeper curve means that price changes are correlated with relatively small quantity changes.
+Steep supply curves derive that the quantity supplied by producers are not particularly sensitive to price changes.
+Oppositely, flatter supply curves imply that price changes are associated with large quantity changes.
+Markets with flat supply curves will see large movements in quantity supplied as prices change.

+The concept of elasticity expresses the responsiveness of a value to changes in another (particularly, responsiveness of quantities to prices).
+An elasticity is the ratio of the percentage change in one value to the percentage change in another.
+The concept of elasticity applies to demand and supply curves and agents like producers and consumers.

+Suppose that there is an increase in demand for apartments.
+There will be a shortage of apartments at the old level of apartment rents and pressure on rents (price) to increase.
+Ceteris paribus, the more responsive (elastic) the quantity of apartments supplied is to changes in monthly rents, the lower the increase in rent required to eliminate the shortage and to bring the market back to equilibrium.
+Conversely, if quantity supplied is less responsive (inelastic) to price changes, price will have to increase more to eliminate a shortage caused by an increase in demand.